adobeio/adobeio-documentation/README.md

 To perform a webhook health check:

 1. Check that events are sent to and received by Adobe I/O event receiver (the AEM ingress adapater).
-To do this, execute the Health Check tagged with [**eventproxy, eventreceiver**](http://localhost:4502/system/console/healthcheck?tags=eventproxy%2C+evre&debug=true&forceInstantExecution=true&overrideGlobalTimeout=40000)
+To do this, execute the Health Check tagged with **eventproxy, eventreceiver**.

 ![check webhook evre](https://user-images.githubusercontent.com/29133525/31210557-496f319c-a950-11e7-9744-e28aba9a74d1.png)